The Staff and Board work together in partnership to ensure that Women’s Health Queensland functions as an effective and dynamic organisation.

 As the CEO at Women’s Health Queensland, Emma’s role is to purposefully design the strategic vision for the organisation while supporting every aspect of WHQ to success.
 Emma is passionate about creating positive change for women in all our communities across Queensland.
 She loves working collaboratively, getting results and listening to the experts in women’s lives – women!
 Emma has two decades of health management expertise and a decade of experience teaching in higher education.
 Emma holds formal qualifications both in health and in education and embraces a philosophy of lifelong learning.
 Emma is a single parent to two wonderful boys, grows veggies and has an eclectic bunch of chickens.
 Emma feels incredibly blessed to work with the amazing and committed team at WHQ, who pour their heart, strength, wisdom and humour into Women’s Health Queensland and our mission to advance the wellbeing of all women.

-Morgana provides administrative support to the CEO and WHQ.
+Morgana provides policy expertise, media support and philanthropic partnership expertise to WHQ.
 Morgana has a passion for working with the community and experience working as an office manager for small business.
 She also has experience in assisting the provision of mediation and business development services for corporations, Native Title holders and Indigenous communities.
 Morgana holds a double degree in Journalism and Arts with an Extended Major in International Relations from the University of Queensland, she is currently studying a Bachelor of Laws, Honours at the Queensland University of Technology.

 Beata - Administration, Compliance & Quality Management Officer